 Don Edwards Broadcast Journalism Award

-The Radio-TV-News Power Producer Award
+Radio-TV-News Power Producer Award

-Bob Heisler Award for Excellence
+Bob Heisler Award For Excellence

-Henry J. Wolff Prize
+Henry J. Wolff Memorial Prize

 Maria Riccardi Scholarship

-The Charnice Milton Award for Excellence
+Charnice Milton Award For Excellence In Community Journalism

-The John Mitchell Award for Sports Reporting
+John Mitchell Award for Sports Reporting

 Public Relations Certificate of Achievement